-Preparation: Before exercises read the following chapters in Java: How to Program by Deitel and Deitel, sixth edition or seventh edition, Chap.
-11 GUI Components: Part 1, Chap.
-12 Graphics and Java 2D, Chap.
-22 GUI Components: Part 2.
+Preparation: Before attempting the exercises, read the following chapters in Java: How to Program by Deitel and Deitel, eighth edition, Chap.
+14 GUI Components: Part 1, Chap.
+15 Graphics and Java 2D, Chap.
+25 GUI Components: Part 2.
+The sixth and seventh editions have similar chapters but are numbered differently.